Jennifer R. Farmer

 Managing Director of Communications

 Jennifer R. Farmer is a leading professional in communications strategy, who has made her mark in social justice movements for over a decade.
-Joining Advancement Project in 2012, Farmer leads a team of traditional and digital media experts in developing comprehensive messaging strategies and outreach plans for Advancement Project and partners.
+Joining Advancement Project in 2012, Farmer serves as the chief organizational spokesperson.
+She leads a team of traditional and digital media staffers in developing comprehensive messaging strategies and media outreach plans.
+She manages Advancement Project’s organizational brand and serves as a strategic communications advisor to organizational leaders, grassroots partners and high profile surrogates.

-Farmer’s sharp understanding of the intersection of organizing, policy, and media has helped establish Advancement Project as a leading voice in contemporary civil rights.
-Working across program areas, Farmer has astutely positioned Advancement Project and its partners in the national racial justice narrative.
-Under Farmer’s leadership, Advancement Project’s staff, partners, and board members have been regularly featured in leading print, digital, and broadcast media outlets including the New York Times, the Wall Street Journal, the Washington Post, Politico, Al Jazeera America, MSNBC, Real Time with Bill Maher, and the Rachel Maddow Show.
+Farmer’s sharp understanding of the intersection of policy, politics and media has helped establish Advancement Project as a leading voice in contemporary civil rights.
+Working across multiple program areas, Farmer has positioned Advancement Project and its partners as leaders in the national racial justice movement.
+Under Farmer’s leadership, Advancement Project’s staff, partners and board members are regularly featured in leading print, digital and broadcast media outlets including the New York Times, the Wall Street Journal, the Washington Post, Politico, Al Jazeera America, MSNBC, Real Time with Bill Maher, and the Rachel Maddow Show.
+She is skilled at pitching and placing for publication both feature articles and guest columns.
+Most recently, she added professor to her title and teaches Writing for the Media for the Mass Communications and Communications Studies Department at Towson University.